adorad/adorad/docs/docs.md

 print('Hello World')
 ```

-Save this snippet into a file named `hello.hzl`.
-Now do: `adorad run hello.hzl`.
+Save this snippet into a file named `hello.ad`.
+Now do: `adorad run hello.ad`.

 > That is assuming that Adorad is on your path

 Congratulations - you just wrote and executed your first Adorad program!

-You can compile a program without execution with `adorad hello.hzl`.
+You can compile a program without execution with `adorad hello.ad`.
 See `adorad help` for all supported commands.

 In many other languages (such as C/C++, Go, and Rust), `main` is the entry point for your program.
 Adorad doesn't mind whichever you use.
 Write a ``main()`` function or don't - Adorad will work the same regardless.